What is diversity? What is inclusion? We’re here for meaningful conversations, so let’s start by defining some of the terms we use.

 Knowing what resources are available on- and off-campus gives you the tools you need to help yourself and others who have experienced gender-based discrimination, including sexual violence, power-based personal violence and harassment.
 WVU has a zero-tolerance policy for these types of offenses and is pro-actively working to make them rare; but it’s on us as a Mountaineer family to help one another wherever and whenever we can.Learn more: Equity Assurance

-Emily Donley is a freshman Biochemistry major.
+Emily Donley (she/her) is a Biochemistry major with minors in Theatre and Psychology.
 She chose to be a Diversity Ambassador because she wants to help the West Virginia University student body learn how to support one another and celebrate their differences.
 She hopes to teach others about the different types of diversity and respect based on differences.
+She plans to go to medical school and become a doctor and wants to make the medical field more inclusive, especially for the LGBTQ community.

 At WVU we celebrate that we’re made up of Mountaineers from all walks of life.